jjcapellan/SIXDB/README.md

 ```

 ## <a name="License"></a>**License**
-SIDB is licensed under the terms of the MIT open source license.
+SIXDB is licensed under the terms of the MIT open source license.